AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 ## Step 2: Choose your Customer Journey Analytics migration method

-After you decide to migrate to Customer Journey Analytics, you need to determine the optimal migration method.
+After you decide to migrate to Customer Journey Analytics, you need to determine the optimal migration method for your organization.

 The method that you choose for migrating from Adobe Analytics to Customer Journey Analytics depends on the following factors: